danmofo/df/README.md

 Run `./apply-config` to copy the config to the system.

+## Starting workspaces

 If you're on Linux:
 - On main computer, `dev-workspace`
 - On work laptop, `dev-laptop`

-If you're on macOS, there's no dev script, everything is opened manually - just never shut your computer off :)
+If you're on macOS:
+- There's no dev script, everything is opened manually - just never shut your computer off :)

 ## Linux